nmz787/python-spectrometers/README.rst

 spectrometers
 ~~~~~~~~~~~~~~~

-Spectroid is a simple python API for working with
+Spectrometers is a simple python API for working with
 spectrometers/spectrophotometers.
-This is inspired by `openSpectrometer`_.
+This was originally created as a gist to help
+with development of `openSpectrometer`_.
+This doesn't do anything interesting
+yet.

 .. _`openSpectrometer`: http://openspectrometer.com/